StartingFinanceClubPoliTo/Research/README.md

 - A `README.md` describing the article, authors, and the role of each script.
 - One subfolder per analytical component (e.g. `production/`, `ebitda_montecarlo/`).
-- A `data/` folder when public datasets are committed; private working files are excluded via `.gitignore` and documented in the article README.
+- A `data/` folder when public datasets are committed

 ## Contacts